MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 <sup>1</sup>Discontinued.
 <sup>2</sup>To collect diagnostic logs, the user can log into the VM to gather this information.
-<sup>3</sup>AKS Engine is not a managed service and so these logs do not exist.
-To collect diagnostic information, see <sup>2</sup>, above.
+<sup>3</sup>AKS Engine isn't a managed service, so these logs don't exist.
+To collect diagnostic information, log into the VM to gather this information.

 ## Next steps